 My quest for insider knowledge is one of the reasons I love B&Bs.
 I know I’m technically a tourist, but when I stay at Bed and Breakfasts, I don’t feel like one.
 I feel more like a traveller –a wayward soul following a wanderlust –and more like I belong.
 My hosts have always been quick to share their local expertise and suggestions for things to check out in the area, and have graciously opened their homes and given me insight into their lives and communities.

 I’ve stayed at lots of B&Bs and can’t wait to try more.
 Here are four places that are definitely on my list to visit.

 Sunny Rock B & B: Natural Luxury

-The luxurious rooms in this log and timber frame lodge —out in the middle of the rocky, tree-clad Haliburton Highlands — sound like the place for me.
+The quaint rooms in this log and timber frame lodge —out in the middle of the rocky, tree-clad Haliburton Highlands — sound like the place for me.
 I’ve heard that each room includes the melodic sound of nearby Scotts Dam Falls, and that opening the curtains each morning to peer out the window is often like turning on the Nature Channel.
 I’m hoping my visit will include a meet-and-greet with Justin Beaver, or even The Otter Boys, but am sure that with our without these famed characters, my hosts Sally and Jan will make me feel spoiled with hearty breakfasts, welcoming conversations, and a freezer stocked with Kawartha Dairy ice cream.

 Limestone B&B: Heritage Charm